 Moreover, estate planning includes providing instructions to family members or a trusted person to carry out your wishes if you become incapacitated.
 It is also important that you know what your documents mean so that your instructions can be followed.

 In these trying times, the strength of our community has been inspiring.
 It is a pleasure to be of service to you.
-Please do not hesitate to reach out to us.
+Please do not hesitate to contact us.

 Steve Moskowitz, Founding Partner